Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 * vector
 * map

-&nbsp;&nbsp;&nbsp;With that in time for some private variables and such.
+&nbsp;&nbsp;&nbsp;With that in time for some private variables and such in the header file.
 This will be somewhat forward looking as I am including some stuff before it is needed but they where easy to see.
 Anyway we want SDL_Window, a SDL_Render for it, the TTF_Font, and a vector of SDL_Texture.
 A thing to note about these is that we need to use pointers for this.